statscol/tts-ai-public-figure/README.md

 # TTS-ai-public-figure

 Training Text-to-speech using a public figure (Colombia's president Gustavo Petro) videos of public press conferences and speeches available online (mostly on youtube).
 This repo shows how to use the TTS library to train a custom voice model from a public figure voice.
-The following models were tested:

-- VITS
-- Glow TTS
+## Model

-[VITS](https://arxiv.org/pdf/2106.06103.pdf), given its architecture (parallel end to-end TTS) is one the most straightforward options we can use to train a voice model.
-The code provided in `tts_petro_ai_latest.ipynb` can be adapted to use any of the models listed above.
-Just bear in mind that more ram and vram are required.
+The model used was a fine-tuned version of [VITS](https://arxiv.org/pdf/2106.06103.pdf).
+Given its architecture (parallel end to-end TTS) is one the most straightforward options we can use to train a voice model (Vocoder tuning is not required).

+## Dataset

 The dataset was obtained manually, by pulling videos from youtube and partitioning them into chunks obtained from a silence threshold (`pydub.split_on_silence()`).
 Then, transcriptions were generated using OPEN AI's Whisper.
 Some manual supervision is required as this can return transcriptions in a different language.
 [NoiseReduce](https://github.com/timsainb/noisereduce/blob/master/noisereduce/noisereduce.py) is used to reduce noise before getting transcriptions.
 See `create_audio_partitions.py` for more details.

+## Training

-## Setup environment
+### Setup environment

-The TTS library had a small bug when creating this repo, for that reason i had to modify the formatters and cleanners module in order to use custom datasets and cleaners.
-You can install my forked version using the setup_env.sh.
+Use the `setup_env.sh` script to install requirements.
+If you have issues using your custom dataset cleaner or formatter, you can follow the steps i used in a forked version of the TTS repo (modify the cleaners.py and formatters.py).
 However, feel free to install the latest TTS release (`pip install TTS`).

 ```bash